-Regarding the contracting component, SDG&E has and will continue to address this process as it gains more and more experience with the issue of curtailment.
-SDG&E has made contract modifications related to curtailment, which are discussed in more detail below under Subsections C and D. These revisions are an important step in addressing the issue of curtailment, the cost of which has increased significantly over the past several years.
-89
+Regarding the contracting component, SDG&E continues to address this process as it gains more and more experience with the issue of curtailment.
+SDG&E has made contract modifications related to curtailment, which are discussed in more detail below under Subsections C and D. These revisions are an important step in addressing the issue of curtailment, the cost of which has increased significantly over the past several years.65